influxdata/docs-v2/content/influxdb/cloud-iox/reference/sql/explain.md

 ---
-title: EXPLAIN keyword
+title: EXPLAIN command
 description: >
-  The `EXPLAIN` keyword shows the logical and physical execution plan for the specified SQL statement.
+  The `EXPLAIN` command shows the logical and physical execution plan for the specified SQL statement.
 menu:
   influxdb_cloud_iox:
-    name: EXPLAIN keyword
+    name: EXPLAIN command
     parent: SQL reference
 weight: 207
 ---

-The `EXPLAIN` keyword returns the logical and physical execution plan for the specified SQL statement.
+The `EXPLAIN` command returns the logical and physical execution plan for the specified SQL statement.

 ```sql